Food Animal Scholars

 Process

-The committee selects up to six students and two alternates each year for the Food Animal Scholars pool.
+The committee selects up to eight students and two alternates each year for the Food Animal Scholars pool.
 Eligible students are those majoring in animal science or poultry science who will complete their B.S. degree two or three full semesters following the time of application (summer school does not count).
 These students are typically considered first-semester juniors; however, double-majors or transfer students who still have two or three full semesters remaining and are classified as upper-level students are also eligible.
 Students in an accelerated undergraduate program can apply in the fall when they have 2 or 3 full semesters remaining.
 Students should meet the minimum academic standards for entry to the College of Veterinary Medicine for coursework completed to date at the time of application.
 Applications will be reviewed after the completion of the fall semester, and applicants will be evaluated relative to meeting the minimum academic standards for entry to the CVM at this time.

 Each year, we give preference to at least one swine-focused scholar and at least one poultry-focused scholar.
 Beyond this, there is no overall species or departmental quota for Food Animal Scholars membership.

 The goal is to create Food Animal Scholars pools composed of excellent students with a sincere interest in animal agriculture while offering them the flexibility to explore their career options.
-After completing all requirements and standards, up to six students from the Food Animal Scholars pool will be admitted to the appropriate class entering the CVM.
-We will admit fewer students if the pool does not contain six qualified students.
+After completing all requirements and standards, up to eight students from the Food Animal Scholars pool will be admitted to the appropriate class entering the CVM.
+We will admit fewer students if the pool does not contain eight qualified students.
 Once accepted, a student will be designated as a “CVM Food Animal Scholar” for their year of graduation from the CVM.

-Each student selected to join the Food Animal Scholars Pool will be assigned two faculty mentors, one from either the Department of Animal Science or the Prestage Department of Poultry Science and one from the Department of Population Health and Pathobiology.
+Each student selected to join the Food Animal Scholars Pool will be assigned two faculty mentors, a food-animal-focused undergraduate mentor from the student’s respective institution, and one mentor from the Department of Population Health and Pathobiology within the NC State College of Veterinary Medicine.
 The faculty mentors will advise the students, monitor their progress and commitment, and facilitate additional training opportunities such as summer jobs.
 Faculty mentors may be (but are not required to be) members of the steering and mentoring committee.
 The mentor from the student’s undergraduate department may or may not be the same person as the student’s undergraduate advisor.
 The undergraduate faculty co-chair of the steering and mentoring committee assigns the undergraduate mentor, and the committee co-chair from the CVM assigns the CVM mentor.
 This happens early in the spring semester during the academic year the student is admitted to the Food Animal Scholars Pool.

 Each student should demonstrate a clear interest in animal agriculture during their education.
 Undergraduate students will complete at least one food animal management/production course in their curriculum.
 Students will also complete a summer internship working in a food animal production or research setting as approved by the student’s mentor.
 The internship (or a combination of two or more internships) must be at least 240 hours to fulfill the Food Animal Scholar internship requirement.